-Research on fluctuation has mainly focused on pool dynamics, such as stem density, basal area or biomass.
-Pool dynamics are determined by influx and efflux (Lewis et al.,

-- 5 2004).
-Thus, quantification of fluxes would be favorable to better understand the fluctuation of forests under disturbance.
+Community fluctuation is the shortest temporal division of the community dynamics; as it is a non-directional, quantitative change (Glenn-Lewin et al., 1992).
+Disturbance is a major cause of fluctuation (Chapin et al., 2002; Rydgren et al., 2004; Elderd and Doak, 2006) especially in old-growth forests (Tappeiner et al., 1997).
+An emerging challenge in ecosystem ecology is to improve our understanding of the properties and processes that allow forests to persist in the face of disturbance (Chapin et al., 2002).
+Research on forest fluctuation has mainly focused on pool dynamics, such as stem density, basal area or biomass.
+Pool dynamics are determined by the influx and efflux of material into and out of the forest ecosystem (Lewis et al., 2004).
+Thus, quantification of fluxes may be a better approach to better understand the fluctuation of forests under disturbance.
 In this study, we applied the concepts proposed by Lewis et al. (2004) to quantify the biomass and stem fluxes (Fig. 1).
-First, with regard to biomass, the forest was viewed as a simple system consisting of a biomass pool with its size changing as biomass was added to the pool by growth fluxes and sub 10 tracted from the pool by mortality fluxes (Lewis et al., 2004).
-Second, the same system - was also applied to stem: a pool of stems increased with stem recruitment (influx) and decreased with stem mortality (efflux; Lewis et al., 2004).
+First, with regard to biomass, the forest was viewed as a simple system consisting of a biomass pool with its size changing as biomass was added to the pool by growth fluxes and subtracted from the pool by mortality fluxes (Lewis et al., 2004).
+Second, the same approach was also applied to stem: a pool of stems increased with stem recruitment (influx) and decreased with stem mortality (efflux; Lewis et al., 2004).

-Stephenson and van Mantgem (2005) presented that in the absence of significant disturbance or environmental changes, mature communities experience little net change in living mass through time (Lewis et al., 2004).
-Few studies exist that have analyzed the fluxes of mature communities subjected to disturbance.
-In this paper, an old-growth forest under the disturbance was studied by quantifying stem and biomass fluxes.
+Stephenson and van Mantgem (2005) showed that in the absence of significant disturbance or environmental changes, mature communities experience less net change in biomass through time (Lewis et al., 2004).
+There are few studies currently that have intensively analyzed biomass fluxes in mature communities subjected to disturbance.
+In this study, we report results from a study on an old-growth forest under disturbance.
+We examined how shifts in environmental conditions caused by disturbance impact on stem and biomass fluxes.